Summary of service

 All releases of the QfO Reference Proteomes are available from UniProtKB's archive FTP server.
 The currently recommended datasets for benchmarking are:

-• 2020_04: Recommended for all users of the service.
-Allows comparisons with established orthology inference methods.
+• 2020_04: Allows comparisons with the most methods.

 Formats